Pin It

 With an electric mixer, beat butter, and then beat in chocolate mix.

-Divide the mass into four parts. take one wafer sheet, spread 1/4 of cream and repeat 3 more times.
+Divide the mass into four parts.
+Take one wafer sheet, spread 1/4 of cream and repeat 3 more times.
 Place remaining wafer sheet on top.

 Wrap everything tight in cling film, then in large piece of paper, and place in fridge.
 Press it with some kind of weight that is not too heavy (some book or a plastic cutting board).